NOAH Compendium

 On farms where the incidence of pasteurellosis is high, a supplementary booster injection using a Pasteurella vaccine may be required 2-3 weeks prior to expected seasonal outbreaks.

-Heptavac P Plus should not be used in lambs less than 3 weeks of age due to the possible immunological incompetence of the very young lamb and competition from any maternally derived colostral antibodies.
+This vaccine should not be used in lambs less than 3 weeks of age due to the possible immunological incompetence of the very young lamb and competition from any maternally derived colostral antibodies.
 Lambs being retained for fattening or subsequent breeding will require a full course of vaccination.
 At a minimum age of 3 weeks these lambs should receive two injections, each of 2.0 ml, separated by an interval of 4-6 weeks.
-It should be noted that Heptavac P Plus is the recommended vaccine for breeding stock since it provides optimal aid in the control of the predominant clostridial diseases in adult sheep by active immunisation and in young lambs by passive immunisation.
+It should be noted that this vaccine is the recommended vaccine for breeding stock since it provides optimal aid in the control of the predominant clostridial diseases in adult sheep by active immunisation and in young lambs by passive immunisation.

 The vaccine bottle must be shaken well before use.
 The use of automatic vaccination equipment is recommended.
 Since the bottle is non-collapsible, a vaccinator with a vented draw-off spike or similar device must be used.
 The instructions supplied with such equipment should be noted and care should be taken to ensure the delivery of the full dose, particularly with the final few doses from the bottle.

-The vaccine may be administered using a sterile needle and syringe, providing a fresh sterile needle is used each time the rubber cap is punctured, to avoid contamination of the remaining contents.
+Strict precautions should be taken against contamination of the vaccine.
+A fresh sterile needle must be used each time the rubber cap is punctured, to avoid contamination of the remaining contents.
 Syringes and needles must be from gamma irradiated packs or freshly sterilised by boiling for at least 20 minutes.
-No alcohol or other disinfectants should be used for sterilisation.

 Overdose

-Accidental overdosage is unlikely to cause any reaction other than described in section "Adverse reactions".
-No adverse local or systemic reactions were noted in overdose studies (double dose) performed in pregnant ewes and lambs.
+Accidental overdosage is unlikely to cause any reaction other than those described in section ‘Adverse reactions’.
+No adverse local or systemic reactions were noted in overdose studies (2-fold overdose) performed in pregnant ewes and lambs.

 Withdrawal period